degnbol/GASP/README.md

 # GT
 Prediction of reactivity for Glycosyl Transferase Superfamily 1 (GT1).

+The instructions here are to be able to reproduce any of the work.
+The main randomforest train and test script is `src/randomforest.py`.

 ## REQUIREMENTS
 - unix shell with zsh
 - R